Ayurveda – A Complete Approach to Life

 Lubrication

-Without any one of these processes, there would be no human life.
+Without this cooperation, there would be no human life.

 • Diet